Than versus then: what is the difference and how to use these words correctly

 - I like chocolate more than vanilla.

 Easy, right?
-Another trick to keep in mind when you should use than is to look for words like “other,” “rather,” “less,” or “more.”
-Because these words are often used in comparisons, than usually follows them in sentences.
+Another trick to remember when to use than: look for words like Other, rather, less or more.
+Since these words are often used in comparisons, than usually follows them in sentences.

 On the subject: The mistakes in English that each of us makes